 Local anesthesia is accomplished by injecting local anesthetic medication into the specific part of the body where the surgery is to be performed, causing temporary loss of sensitivity.
 In the case of blepharoplasty, after the local anesthetic injections, the upper eyelid becomes completely insensitive, or numb, throughout the whole procedure.

 Conscious sedation involves using sedative medications that may be administered orally or through an IV to relax the patient during the procedure.
 Oral sedation is a light level of sedation in which the patient is relaxed but still likely awake and aware during the procedure.
 An IV sedation is a deeper level of sedation, where the patient will likely be dozing in and out of sleep during the procedure but remains arousable to vocal stimuli.
 Local anesthesia is used in combination with these conscious sedation techniques to locally anesthetize the surgical site so that the patient does not feel discomfort from the procedure.

-Dr. Boggess and his team will talk to you about your previous experiences with anesthesia, your preferences, and the risks and benefits of the anesthesia alternatives to make certain the most appropriate anesthesia plan is determined for your procedure.
-You will not need to stay overnight at a hospital, because eyelid surgery can be done safely in an outpatient setting.
+Dr. Boggess and his team will talk to you about your previous experiences with anesthesia, your preferences, and the risks and benefits of anesthesia alternatives to make certain the most appropriate anesthesia plan is determined for your procedure.
+You will not need to stay overnight at a hospital because eyelid surgery can be done safely in an outpatient setting.